 Tips for Getting Rid of Hiccups

 I rarely experience hiccups myself, but when I do they don't last for long and disappear on their own.
 Patience solves my problem.
 For people who don't want to wait, home remedies may be effective, though I haven't tried them.
 Some possible remedies are given below.

 Firmly pulling the tongue may stimulate the vagus nerve.
 A teaspoon of sugar placed on the back of the tongue, drinking ice-cold water, biting a lemon, or drinking vinegar stimulates the back of the throat and ends some hiccup bouts.

 Leaning forward to compress the chest or raising the knees to the chest ends hiccups in some people.
 Even drinking from the far side of a glass has been reported to cure the problem.
 This process may be helpful because it forces the abdominal muscles to contract.
 If a person is startled, their hiccups may stop due to a sudden contraction of the diaphragm.
 Mental distraction may also be a successful technique for stopping the problem.

 Possible Medical Treatments

 Acupuncture is another treatment that has helped some people with hiccups that won’t go away.
 There have also been reports of people cured after hypnosis.
-A doctor should be the first person to visit if you have a hiccuping problem, however.
+A doctor should be the first person to visit if you have a hiccupping problem, however.
 The doctor can diagnose other health problems and answer questions about potential treatments for hiccups.

 To reduce the chance of a hiccup attack, don’t overfill your stomach, avoid very spicy food, restrict alcohol consumption, and don't smoke.
 Avoid any personal triggers, such as drinking carbonated beverages, eating or drinking too fast, or chewing gum.
 If you have persistent, unexplained ailments that might be responsible for hiccups, visit a doctor to find a diagnosis and a treatment.

 For many people, hiccups are an inconvenience but not a permanent problem.
 Even without a home treatment, a hiccup attack often disappears on its own.
 For some people an attack can be more problematic, however.
-Medical practitioners have a range of treatment options which may provide relief.
+Medical practitioners have a range of treatment options that may provide relief.
 It's important to visit one if necessary.